dotansimha/graphql-typed-document-node/README.md

   }
 }
 ```

+5. Reinstall dependencies (using npm or yarn) - it will now patch the relevant libraries.

 Now, after installing your projects' dependencies, it will make sure to patch all relevant packages and make it available for use with `TypedDocumentNode`.